TaygaHoshi/tt-project/Classes/Soldier.md

 	Robes and light armor:
 		When you Charge or run, you gain a +1 bonus to Parry and Evasion.
 	Adventurer armor and heavy armor:
-		When you are stunned or prone, you do not gain the resistance penalties.
+		When you are stunned or prone, you do not gain the resistance penalties from those conditions.

 **Style Specialization 2**
 	Choose one style to gain further expertise with it.
 You gain all of the listed benefits of that style.